moham6839/American_Presidential_Speeches_Project/README.md

 * KNN - best model to predict high approval ratings using speech transcripts.
 * Most frequent words throughout speeches: People, American, America, Year; terms used to bring people together.
 * Words that are more frequent in high than low job approval ratings in top 25: Must, Child.
 Life.
-* Low job approval ratings: Country, Job, Us.
+* Words that are more frequent in low than high job approval ratings: Country, Job, Us.
 * Emphasizing children and communicating urgency - leads to high job approval ratings.
-* Terms associated with low job approval ratings - used to attempt to bring people together and emphasize the economy; may   negatively affect job approval ratings.
+* Terms associated with low job approval ratings - used to attempt to bring people together and emphasize the economy; not enough to gain favorable rating.

 ## Next Steps